Samsung Nigeria rewards customers with discounts on mobile devices in its massive deals promo

-- Samsung Electronics West Africa is offering discounts on A-series devices in a promo called MASSIVE DEALS.
+- Samsung Electronics West Africa is offering discounts on its A-series devices through a promo offer called MASSIVE DEALS.

-- The promo is available nationwide while stocks last, and it aims to make cutting-edge technology more accessible and show appreciation to loyal customers.
+- Additionally, customers who purchase the A14, A24, A34, and A54 devices will receive a free travel adapter as part of the promo offer.

-Samsung Electronics West Africa is giving discounts to customers on its A-series devices purchased from selected partners/outlets across the country in a promo offer titled MASSIVE DEALS.
+Samsung Electronics West Africa is giving discounts to customers on its A-series devices purchased from selected partner / outlets across the country in a promo offer titled MASSIVE DEALS.

 The nationwide offer is currently available while stock lasts.

-According to Samsung, customers would receive up to 15% discount when they purchase the A14, A04s, A04e, or A03 Core from its partners’ stores nationwide.
-Additionally, under this promo offer, customers who purchase the A14, A24, A34, and A54 devices will get a free travel adapter.
+According to Samsung, customers would receive up to 15% discount when they purchase the A14, A04s, A04e or the A03 Core from its partners’ stores nationwide.
+Additionally, under this promo offer, customers who purchase the A14, A24, A34 and A54 devices will get a free travel adapter.

 She added that “This time we are making Awesome even more accessible with the discounts we are providing our customers.”